the Taiwanese TSMC shows a heavy drop in its profit

 Nvidia: the three threats to the incredible success of the chip giant

 In the name of the “national security” Washington had already announced additional export controls in October 2022 to limit Beijing’s purchase and manufacturing of high-end chips. used in military applications “.
-But the move had sparked concerns among the world’s biggest chipmakers about the future of their operations in China.
+But the move had sparked concerns among the world’s biggest chipmakers regarding the future of their operations in China.

 (With AFP)